Pediatric kidney transplant consultation

 Who will do the surgery?

-Your child's surgery will be performed by a pediatric operating team, led by a pediatric kidney surgeon.
+Your child's surgery will be performed by an experienced pediatric operating team, led by a pediatric kidney transplant surgeon.

 What can I expect after my child's surgery?